marcincuber/terraform-core/README.md

 * Syntax highlighting for `.tf`,`.tfvars` and `.hcl` files.
 * Format on save using `terraform fmt` (only available in version >= 0.6.15)
-* Code completion for resources and data sources
 * Terraform snippets supporing new syntax variables (terraform version >=0.12)

 Installation